 There are two types of disability insurance policies.
 The first is for short-term disability which is a term of two to five years.
 This type of disability insurance is suitable for those who know that they will need to be out of work, perhaps for a scheduled surgery, for cancer treatment, or for the birth of a child.

 The second type of disability insurance policy is long term disability.
 This kind of policy is more of a “what if” policy.
 If something should happen that would cause a self-employed person to be out of work, the disability coverage would be in place.

 It also covers a long-term disability period, someone who might be out of work for years.
 This policy can be purchased for a specified number of years or until retirement age.

-You never know what is going to happen to you tomorrow.
-You can’t predict the future, but you can plan for the worst.
+If the worst happened tomorrow would you be satisfied with your financial planning?.
 If something were to put you out of work for several months or years, would you and your family be able to survive without the income?

 Yes, life insurance is an extremely important purchase, but statistics say that you’re much more likely to end up with a disability than to die prematurely.
 The importance of life insurance is widely known, but few people understand just how important disability insurance is.